ipratropium bromide monohydrate

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-Tell your doctor or pharmacist if you are breastfeeding or plan to breastfeed.
-Your doctor or pharmacist will discuss the possible risks and benefits of using Atrovent Metered Aerosol during breastfeeding.
+Tell your doctor or pharmacist if you are pregnant, intend to become pregnant, are breastfeeding or plan to breastfeed.
+Your doctor or pharmacist will discuss the possible risks and benefits of using Atrovent Metered Aerosol during pregnancy and breastfeeding.

 Tell your doctor if you have or have had any of the following medical conditions: